mungalarishi/build-deploy-guestbook-app/README.md

 # Deploy Redis master and slave:

 We now delpoy the Redis master for storage and Redis slaves for transfering the data.
-This can help preserve the data even when new images are delployed.
+This can help preserve the data even when new updates are rolled out keeping persistent storage.

 With these set of commands:
 `oc apply -f redis-master-deployment.yaml`